Voice search. Artificial intelligence. Google algorithm updates. Mobile-first indexing.

 Plus, Google can penalize you for thin content that offers little to no value to your website visitors.
 To avoid penalties and build an awesome reputation, create awesome content that is substantial.

-Your title tags are displayed on SERPs as the clickable headline for a given result.
+Your title tags and meta descriptions for your website pages are displayed on SERPs as the clickable headline for a given result.
 So obviously, from an SEO standpoint, they're very important.

-Meta descriptions are another commonly neglected SEO element.
-They summarize the webpage and show up in the SERPs, so they're super valuable for earning clicks.
+Meta descriptions summarize the webpage and show up in the SERPs, so they're super valuable for earning clicks.

 So why not make the most of them?

-While they don't directly impact ranking, they do impact your click-through rate (CTR) and how your snippets appear on a SERP.
-You might as well optimize for your keywords and thoroughly describer what the webpage is about.
+A good meta description can impact your click-through rate (CTR) and how your snippets appear on a SERP.
+You might as well optimize for your keywords and thoroughly describe what the webpage is about.

 Search engine spiders are crawling sites and indexing content at incredible rates.
 If you don't have all your technical SEO ducks in a row, you're going to hurt your ranking potential.